easydigitaldownloads/edd-blocks/readme.txt

 1. Activate this plugin

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

+== Frequently Asked Questions ==

+= How do I add images to download categories and tags? =

+1. Edit the download category or tag
+1. At the bottom of the edit screen, click to add an image in the "image section"
+1. Click "Update" to save your changes

+= Will more blocks be added? =

+Additional blocks may be added in a future update.

+= Can I change the purchase button color? =

+Yes, the purchase button color can be changed from Downloads &rarr; Settings &rarr; Styles.
+Simply change the "Default Button Color" to a color of your choosing and save.

 == Changelog ==